shawnps/budget/README.md

 The top number is the total you want to spend per month.
 Each line after is something you bought.

-Either call the command from one directory outside of `budget/`, or provide the directory with `-d`
+Either call the command from one directory outside of `budget/`, or provide the directory with `-d`.

-If everything is setup properly,

-`budget -m 202105`

-should show:

 ```
 $ budget -m 202105